Skip to main content

 Native Range

-Native to the Pacific Coast from southwestern British Columbia south through Washington, Oregon, to northern California, growing in moist coniferous forest understory.
+Native to the Pacific Coast of North America — southwestern British Columbia south through Washington, Oregon to northern California.
+Found in moist coniferous forests and stream banks.

 Suggested Uses